How it Works

-Members spend time here working on independent academic and hands – on, creative pursuits, playing music, taking classes or tutorials, and hanging out with their friends, Monday – Thursday, 9:00 AM – 3:30 PM.
+Members spend time here working on independent academic and hands – on, creative pursuits, playing music, taking classes or tutorials, and hanging out with their friends, Monday, Tuesday, Thursday, and Friday 8:30 AM – 3:30 PM.

 The classes and tutorials in Deep Root Center's ten week block schedule represent the interests of our students as well as staff members and volunteers.
 Youth are expected to choose a handful of classes each ten week block, use DRC in a meaningful way, and attend the Center at least two - three days each week.

 Student members will have the opportunity to participate in the Water, Woods, & Wild Wonders Program one day each week.

 This is a chance for all kids to become immersed in the wonders of the wild world.
 Monthly themes will loosely guide the explorations; however, the important piece is for kids to experience nature freely, on their own terms.

 The Seedlings Program follows a monthly theme to introduce new ideas and concepts, which are presented in an open, comfortable environment that engages all of the student's senses with imaginative, fun, and engrossing activities.
 Play and creativity are the backbone of this program.

 The DRC music program is provides a safe supportive space for kids to explore their interests in music, learn music theory, try out new instruments, or simply jam in a open environment.

 DRC is a safe environment that provides an active and supportive multi-age social network.